 Learn synchronously or asynchronously?
-To ensure that your continuing education is a complete success, you should know the difference!
-In this article, we explain to you what the special features of these two learning formats are.
+To ensure your further education is a complete success, you should know the difference!
+In this article, we explain to you the special features of these two forms of learning.

-In continuing education, we frequently stumble across the terms: Synchronous and Asynchronous Learning.
-The differences are not always clear at first glance.
+In further education, we often stumble upon the terms: Synchronous and asynchronous learning.
+The differences are not always immediately clear.

-However, if you are aware of the differences between synchronous and asynchronous learning, you can structure your training and educational measures more effectively and achieve even better learning outcomes!
+However, once you are aware of the differences between synchronous and asynchronous learning, you can design your training and educational measures more effectively and achieve even better learning outcomes!

-The biggest difference between the two learning formats lies in the way communication occurs between participants and trainers:
+The biggest difference between both forms of learning lies in the type of communication between participants and trainers:

 For synchronous learning, it is important that trainers and participants come together at the same time.
-This can be either an in-person training in a real room or a video conference in a virtual (online) space.
+This can be a face-to-face training in a real room or a video conference in a virtual (online) space.

-Advantage: If questions arise, participants can ask their questions directly to the trainer.
+Advantage: When questions arise, participants can directly ask their questions to the trainer.

 Examples include: